 While some essential businesses are ramping up operations or rapidly retooling to make much-needed medical supplies, others find themselves bringing manufacturing lines to a halt.
 The coronavirus has forced many businesses deemed “non-essential” to slow operations to minimize the number of people on site or to shut down entirely.
 If you are in this category, maintaining compressed air systems may be the farthest thing from your mind…but it shouldn’t be.
 Operating at reduced capacity for extended periods can lead to damage to your air compressor and other system components if they are not maintained properly.
-Taking a few key actions now and over the course of the slowdown will prevent unnecessary repair costs and ensure that your compressed air system will be ready to roar back to life when you are.
+Taking a few key actions now and over the course of the slowdown will prevent unnecessary compressed air repair costs and ensure that your will be ready to roar back to life when you are.

 How Operating at Reduced Capacity Affects Your Air Compressor

 Rotary screw air compressors—by far the most common type of air compressor deployed in manufacturing—are especially susceptible to damage during a slowdown or shutdown.
 These compressors are designed to operate at or near maximum capacity.
 When demand for air drops too low, a couple of things can happen: